 Umbraco Heartcore is the official headless CMS, hosted and managed by Umbraco HQ.
 It's based on the open source CMS and the editor experience that you know from the open source CMS, but packaged as a managed and hosted SaaS solution.
 This gives you a content management system that is focused on giving your content editors a great experience, without having to worry about learning Markdown or having to deal with managing media.

-For developers it's ready to use with open RESTful APIs that you can connect to the frontend of your choice.
+For developers it's ready to use with open RESTful APIs and GraphQL that you can connect to the frontend of your choice.
 And with Cloudflare CDN included and a managed API, you don't have to worry about maintaining another codebase or API.

 If you're interested to learn more about Umbraco Heartcore you can go take a look at the product features here.